-- Added description that AEWSD successfully organized and held election under Proposition 218 to fund administration and project service charges, including commitment to the Arvin-Edison Management Area's Projects and Management Actions (PMAs). - Added description of progress towards the implementation of several of the planned PMAs, including construction of the Sunset Spreading Works and completion of CEQA/NEPA for the Eastside Canal Intertie. - Added "demonstration of sustainability" to demonstrate that continued proactive sustainable management of groundwater is occurring in the Arvin-Edison Management Area.
+- Described the formation of Arvin GSA. - Defined the new SOKR GSP area that includes the Arvin-Edison Management Area, Wheeler Ridge-Maricopa Management Area, and Tejon-Castac Management Area and associated governance (see Figure PA-2). - Added description that AEWSD successfully organized and held election under Proposition 218 to fund administration and project service charges, including commitment to the Arvin-Edison Management Area's Projects and Management Actions (P/MAs; see Section 18.2). - Added description of progress towards the implementation of several of the planned P/MAs, including construction of the Sunset Spreading Works and completion of CEQA/NEPA for the Eastside Canal Intertie (see Section 18.1.2). - Added "demonstration of sustainability" to demonstrate that continued proactive sustainable management of groundwater is occurring in the Arvin-Edison Management Area (see Table SMC-1).

-1.1.2.
-Wheeler Ridge-Maricopa GSA
+1.2.
+Wheeler Ridge-Maricopa Management Area